suketk/veritalabs/intentional-technology.md

       image:
         image: '/uploads/entrepreneur.jpeg'
         alt_text: Entrepreneur
-      headline: Entrepreneur
+      headline: Entrepreneurs
-      content: Do you feel constantly distracted and unable to do deep, focused work?
+      content: Do you feel constantly distracted by the small things?
+Are you unable to do deep, focused work?
   - block: three-column-1
     class: alt
     title: